Step-by-Step Process to Obtain a MiCA CASP License

 Prepare a robust governance and compliance framework:

-Submit your application to the relevant EU regulatory authority (e.g., CSSF in Luxembourg).
+Submit your application to the relevant EU regulatory authority (e.g., CSSF in Luxembourg, Finantsinspektsioon in Estonia, MFSA in Malta):

 During this stage: